Understanding Saint Barthélemy's Climate

 Peak Tourist Season vs. Off-Season Trade-Offs

 Peak season (December through March) delivers predictable good weather, fully operational businesses, vibrant social events, and optimal conditions for all water activities.
-The trade-off is clear: accommodation rates are 2-3 times higher than off-season rates, restaurants require advance reservations, beaches are crowded, and the island feels bustling rather than peaceful.
+The trade-off is clear: accommodation rates can be 2-3 times higher than off-season rates, restaurants require advance reservations, beaches are crowded, and the island feels bustling rather than peaceful.

 Shoulder seasons (April-May, November) balance both factors reasonably well, offering reduced-but-not-minimal pricing with generally acceptable weather conditions.